Afternoon Tea at The Plaza

 - Afternoon tea is served until 4 PM but don’t make too late of a reservation since the vibe changes to more of a lounge for cocktails the closer it gets to 5PM.

 Palm Court Setting: ★★★☆☆

-The redesign of the room has more of a lounge look to it with the giant circular bar in the center of the room.
+The dining area has more of a lounge look with a giant circular bar in the center of the room.